Print Media Advertising is dead according to most online Guru’s.

 NEVER PLACE YOUR ADVERT WHEN THEY CALL YOU!

 I’m not going to go into the psychology now but it has something do to with perceived power and influence.

 Just politely tell them that you are still thinking about it and you will be in touch with them after you’ve done some more research and spoken to a few publications.

-The only time you want to place your ad is on the cut-off date and just before the cut off time.
+The only time you want to place your ad is on the final cut-off date and minutes before the cut off time.

 When this time comes, call the sales person back 30 mins before the department takes last orders AND make sure that you are calling then on the last day of the publishing cycle.

 Why is this important?

 The salesperson probably has a sales manager who is stressing out because they probably haven’t hit their sales target and this alone will motivate them to ‘book’ something rather than nothing.

 In most print publications there is often a certain amount of dead-space at the end of each advertising cycle.